ankitmalik84/Personal-Portfolio/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or want to improve the website, feel free to open an issue or submit a pull request.
+If you find any bugs or want to improve the website, feel free to open an issue or submit a pull request. 🙌

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact Me

+- For any work inquiries or collaboration opportunities, feel free to contact me via email at [ankitmalik844903@gmail.com](mailto:ankitmalik844903@gmail.com). 📩
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/ankitmalik00/) for professional networking and discussions. 🔗